Bolton Point

 Bolton Point shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 16.3%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 11.4%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 40.2% of residents aged 15+ holding them - advanced diplomas at 10.9% and certificates at 29.3%.
-Educational participation is high, with 27.3% of residents currently enrolled in formal education, including 9.8% in primary, 7.7% in secondary, and 3.2% in tertiary education.
+The area has university qualification rates of 16.3%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are the most common at 11.4%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.6%).
+Vocational credentials are prominent, with 40.2% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (29.3%).
+Educational participation is high at 27.3%, with 9.8% in primary education, 7.7% in secondary education, and 3.2% pursuing tertiary education.

 Educational participation is notably high, with 27.3% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 7.7% in secondary education, and 3.2% pursuing tertiary education.